IMERSS/biodiversity-change-protocol/README.md

 _Detecting species extirpation: a localised approach to a global problem_ and its supplementary materials, accepted for publication by [Plants, People, Planet](https://nph.onlinelibrary.wiley.com/journal/25722611).

+Documentation for the algorithms can be browsed in the [GitHub Pages site](https://imerss.github.io/biodiversity-change-protocol) for this repository.

 ## Introduction

 ### Prerequisites